AlexSchmalex97/AlexSchmalex97/README.md

 - 🎓 I’m also finishing a degree in Early Childhood Education
 - ♿ I’m a mobility aid user and passionate about accessibility in tech
 - 🎮 I love cozy games, books, and theme parks

+---

+- ## 🪄 Use & Remix

+All of my projects — past, present, and future — are meant to inspire, teach, and be remixed!
+Feel free to clone, customize, and build upon anything here.
+Credit is always appreciated but never required 💖✨